newrelic/entity-definitions/docs/relationship_synthesis.md

 # [Experimental] Relationship Synthesis

+Entities and relationships provide the connective tissue for telemetry data.

+They enable visualization and exploration of large data sets across account boundaries, functioning as the building blocks for a unified, connected user experience for different products where users can explore, navigate and troubleshoot their complex systems.

+In this context, Relationship synthesis provides an easy-to-use mechanism to detect and create relationships.

+It enables New Relic product teams, solutions consultants and customers to create topologies of connected entities in order to extend the
+New Relic platform to provide data-driven insights and empower the world’s engineers to build better digital experiences.

-Relationship synthesis rules are a set of rules defined in this repository, that are used in the process of relationship synthesis.
+Relationship synthesis rules are a set of rules defined in this repository that are used in the process of relationship synthesis.

-Relationship synthesis is a mechanism that leverages the defined rules to match telemetry data points and correlate them with candidate relationships and entities data.
-Its purpose is to automatically identify and create relationships on the user's behalf.
+From a technical point of view, Relationship synthesis is a mechanism that detects and creates relationships out of telemetry through applying predefined rules on telemetry data points.
+It supports creating relationships to both instrumented and uninstrumented entities while providing powerful capabilities to identify both ends of a potential relationship.

-When the relationship synthesis process identifies a match between telemetry data points and the defined rules, it generates what is known as instrumented relationships.
-These instrumented relationships are the actual relationships that are created based on the established criteria.

-In some cases, a candidate relationship may be provided, but it may not be possible to find a direct match with the existing relationship synthesis rules.
-In such situations, an uninstrumented relationship can be optionally created.
-These uninstrumented relationships serve as a way to expose the potential relationship opportunities that may exist but are not yet fully supported by the defined rules.

-Overall, relationship synthesis rules play a crucial role in automating the identification and creation of relationships between entities by providing a set of guidelines and conditions to correlate telemetry data and candidate relationships.
+In the next section, we explain the steps needed to define a new Relationship Synthesis rule.

 # How to create a new Relationship Synthesis rule

+In the same way Entities are synthesized through predefined rules from telemetry, we want to offer a similar mechanism to connect two entities with a relationship.
+This is achieved through the creation of relationship synthesis rules.

-To create a new relationship synthesis rule, follow these steps:
+In order to create a new relationship synthesis rule, we need to follow the given steps:

-1. Create a `<TYPE-to-TYPE>.yml` file under the `relationships/synthesis` directory.
+1. Create a `<ENTITY_TYPE-to-ENTITY_TYPE>.yml` file under the `relationships/synthesis` directory.
+   1. This directory holds all pre-existing relationship synthesis rules, and is also a good source of inspiration for creating new rules.

 Example: